Landlord Legislation 2020 – Everything you need to know about becoming legally compliant

 Electrical Safety Certificates

 Landlords must ensure that the electrical installation within a rental property is safe.
 This includes all circuits, sockets, light fittings, cookers, kettles and other appliances.
-Whilst there is currently no specific legislation pointing to a duty to carry out electrical safety tests (unless the property is a HMO), there are still obligations under the Landlord and Tenant Act 1985 – and other pieces of landlord legislation – to ensure that a property is safe from the outset.
+As of 1st July 2020, landlords have a duty to ensure that 5 year electrical installation condition reports (EICRs) are carried out for all new tenancies.
+The regulations will then apply to all existing tenancies from 1st April 2021.
+Whilst prior to this, and at the time of writing, there is currently no specific legislation pointing to a duty to carry out electrical safety tests (unless the property is a HMO), there are still obligations under the Landlord and Tenant Act 1985 – and other pieces of landlord legislation – to ensure that a property is safe from the outset.

 Unsafe electrical systems contribute toward approximately 10% of house fires.
 They can also cause problems with electric shocks, burns, and even explosions in some cases.
 Are you prepared to run that risk?